zarr-developers/blog/_posts/2024-03-13-zarr-sprint.markdown

 One of the biggest realizations was that ArcGIS has a lot of existing support for Zarr, which is really exciting news!
 For other tools, there is still work to be done, especially for GeoTIFF-like data being stored in Zarr, which translates to updates needed within the GeoZarr specification.
 For example, there are functionality issues tied to support or lack thereof for specific compression algorithms.
 The GeoZarr Steering Working Group is working on providing a list of supported compressions for commonly used tools.
 There is also work to be done on specifying the organizational structure of GeoZarr and understanding where requirements from CF diverge from the Zarr data model.
 For this, we are focusing efforts on involving folks with CF expertise to guide these conversations.

-If you are interested in helping out, please join the next bi-weekly GeoZarr meeting every other Wednesday at 11 EST. The next will be March 20th and you can find the invite on the Zarr calendar or join directly from [this link](https://meet.google.com/jth-rstn-fwb).
+If you are interested in helping out, please join the next bi-weekly GeoZarr meeting every other Wednesday at 11 EST. The next will be April 17th and you can find the invite on the Zarr calendar or join directly from [this link](https://meet.google.com/jth-rstn-fwb).
 Check out the notes from past meetings at the [hackmd](https://hackmd.io/@briannapagan/geozarr-spec-swg/edit).

 ## HTTP Extension